The Eye of the World (Wheel of Time #1) by Robert Jordan | Book Review

 How was it?

 The story’s influence is quite clear – it’s Tolkien – but I didn’t see Eye of the World as a rip-off.
 It’s more in the same vein with similar plot points and more women involved.
-The story does takes a while to get going but once it does it’s interesting.
-However the déjà-vu, cliché aspects of the plot often make it seem slow, because you’ve got a clear idea of where the story’s going – at the very least when it’s regarding the hero.
+The story does take a while to get going but once it does it’s interesting.
+However the déjà-vu, cliché aspects of the plot often make it seem slow because you’ve got a clear idea of where the story’s going – at the very least when it’s regarding the hero.

 I also kind of got fed up with pretending we didn’t know who from the Two Rivers crew was the “chosen one.”
 So by the end when we’re supposed to be surprised by the reveal I rolled my eyes a bit.

-The Eye of the World is available on The Book Depository, Amazon, Audible and other book retailers near you.
+The Eye of the World is available on The Book Depository, Amazon, Audible, and other book retailers near you.

 Kindle Unlimited Membership Plans